GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.

+## Architecture

+The application installs an Elasticsearch cluster with the number of replicas configured by the user, before the installation.
+All nodes are configured to be master-eligible and they discover each other with unicast zen discovery.

+The Elasticsearch cluster is deployed to a StatefulSet with PersistentVolumeClaims attached.
+It allows the Elasticsearch nodes to keep their data across Pods recreations.

+The cluster is exposed through a Kubernetes Service, created as ClusterIP.
+The service should not be exposed publicly without additional configuration, including enabling authentication and securing the communication channel with encryption.

+The instruction below describes the backup procedure based on Elasticsearch Snapshots mechanism.
+For the needs of backup, a dedicated NFS server deployment is described, allowing for the attachment of a single shared disk to all Elasticsearch Pods for storing the snapshots.

+## Configuration

+* Elasticsearch configuration is delivered with a ConfigMap containing the configuration files mounted directly to their expected locations in Elasticsearch Pods.

+* Elasticsearch requires from hosts to have `sysctl` configuration for `vm.max_map_count` to be at least `262144`.
+This application assures the configuration with an initContainer for each Elasticsearch Pod.

+* The `updateStrategy` for Elasticsearch StatefulSet is intentionally configured to be `OnDelete` only.
+To perform a rolling update of the StatefulSet, please follow the update instruction below.

 [Learn more](https://www.elastic.co/).

 ## About Google Click to Deploy